Ever tried completing a task without reading a single line of text? You probably won't get far.

 If you struggle to keep up with all the latest news, Outread should be on your shortlist.

-Designed specifically for iPhone and iPad, this beautiful app lets you choose between flashing and highlighting views.
+Designed specifically for iPhone, iPad, and Mac – this beautiful app lets you choose between flashing and highlighting views.
 Everything about the reading interface can be customized, from the size of the font to the background color.

 When you're not actively reading, Outreach offers a selection of exercises to improve your speed reading skill.